mvtiaine/audacious-uade-tools/README.md

 Also an experimental Shazam like tool is included (see [Audio Matching](#audio-matching)) for identifying music from audio files or via microphone.

-The database contains 440000 modules with songlengths+modinfos, and metadata (authors/album/publishers/year) for around 350000.
+The database contains songlengths and module infos for around 440000 unique MD5s, and metadata (authors/album/publishers/year) for 350000, coming from 1.6M+ files in over 100 sources.

 ## Directories